Can You Get an Education Degree Online?

 How much does an online education degree cost?

 Online education degrees often cost less in total than on-campus equivalents because you avoid housing, commuting, and relocation, and many public universities charge flat online rates.
-Compare programs using net price rather than sticker tuition.
+Compare programs using total tuition and fees for the full credit load rather than the advertised per-credit rate.
 For lower-cost options, see affordable education programs.

 Is an online education degree worth it?